strimzi/drain-cleaner/development-docs/DEVELOPING.md

 ### Building the Java code with Maven

 You can build the project using Maven.
-Once you have Java and Maven installed, you can run to build the project
+With Java and Maven installed, you can run Maven to build the project.
 ```shell script
 mvn package
 ```